ly12530/lotus-server/README.md

 # lotus-server
-A RESTful backend api for the LOTUS 2021 project
+A RESTful backend API for the LOTUS 2021 project

 ## Requirements
 * .NET 5.0 (or later)